On the sequential convergence of Lloyd's algorithms: Introduction

 Quantization aims to approximate a target probability measure $\mu$ on $\R^d$ by a discrete, finitely supported measure.
 We consider two quantization settings induced by an optimization problem in Wasserstein distance.
 First, optimal quantization consists in approximating the target measure $\mu$ with a discrete probability measure supported on $N$ points $y_{1},\ldots,y_{N}\in \mathbb{R}^{d}$ with weights $\pi\in\Delta_N$, the $N-1$ dimensional unit simplex, by solving the following optimization problem:

-It is a central problem in signal processing to convert a continuous-time signal into a digital one \cite{Bookquantization,pages2015introduction}.
+Optimal quantization in signal processing was introduced to address the central problem of converting a continuous-time signal into a digital one \cite{ref_signal_opt_quant_2}.
+It is in particularly used in compressed sensing \cite{ref_signal_opt_quant,ref_signal_opt_quant_3}, but also applies to a wide range of fields including dynamic systems \cite{larson1967optimum} or deep neural networks \cite{zhou2018adaptive}, to reduce computational costs.
+We refer the reader to \cite{Bookquantization} for a comprehensive introduction to quantization while the review \cite{pages2015introduction} by Pagès provides an overview of its applications in clustering, numerical integration, and finance.
 Second, uniform quantization consists in approximating $\mu$ with a discrete measure, corresponding to constraints on the optimal quantization weights:

+This optimization problem, and more generally constrained quantization, is a very natural extension to \eqref{opt_quant_0} as one might aim to approximate a probability measure $\mu$ with a point cloud or a discrete measure with weights determined by a physical problem, as described in \cite{Bournehexagonalpatterns}.
+Uniform quantization also commonly sees applications in imaging for image stippling \cite{LebratGournay2D,balzer2009capacity}.
 In both problem, $W_2^2$ denotes the squared $2$-Wasserstein distance, the optimal transport distance for the squared Euclidean cost between probability measures (see e.g. \cite{refvillanitopics, villanioptoldnew, booksantambrogio}).
 The Wasserstein distance is well suited in this context since it allows to handle the semi-discrete nature of the quantization task.
 The main question addressed in this work is that of the asymptotic convergence of the well known Lloyd iterative algorithmic method for problems \eqref{opt_quant_0} and \eqref{eq:unif_quantization_0}.
-Note that both problems are non-convex and iterative solvers typically aim to find a stationary point rather than solve the global problem.
+This algorithm may be interpreted as a fixed stepsize gradient descent algorithm.
+Actually, most\footnote{The unsupervised clustering algorithm based on Self Organizing Map (SOM \cite{cottrell2018self,asan2012introduction}) introduced by Kohonen \cite{kohonen1991self} is a quantization method that does not strictly solves \eqref{opt_quant_0}, although it coincides with Lloyd's in particular cases.
+SOM algorithm only has convergence guarantees in dimension $1$, and weaker results are available in higher dimension \cite{cottrell2018self}. } quantization methods are based on minimizing \eqref{opt_quant_0} or \eqref{eq:unif_quantization_0}, and the vast majority are iterative methods, including many variants of Lloyd's method, or gradient methods.
+Note that both problems are non-convex and iterative solvers typically find stationary points rather than global minima.In this work we focus on the simplest version of Lloyd's algorithm with fixed stepsize, which is the basis for a large family of quantization methods for which the sequential convergence was not established.